-- 13.1.
-This Policy is reviewed and approved by the Board of Directors and its Audit Committee and accountability and oversight for establishing this Policy has been delegated to the Audit Committee, which monitors the effectiveness of implementation of this Policy. - 13.2.
-The Board of Directors and the SCG Management team set the tone at the top providing leadership and support for the Policy and take ultimate responsibility for proper supervision, reporting and compliance pursuant to AMLATFA and AML/CFT/CPF Guidelines. - 13.3.
-The Board of Directors shall ensure regular independent audit function to check on the compliance and effectiveness of the AML/CFT/CPF framework in relation to the AMLATFA and provisions of AML/CFT/CPF Guidelines.
-Any audit findings and any necessary corrective measures to be undertaken must be tabled to the board of directors. - 13.4.
-The SCG Management team are responsible for effective implementation of AML/CFT/CPF internal programmes, policies and procedures that can manage the ML/TF/PF risks identified. - 13.5.
-SCG Management shall include, but not limited to the following roles and responsibilities:- - must be aware of and understand the ML/TF/PF risks associated with among others its business activities or strategies, delivery channels and geographical coverage of its business products and services offered and to be offered including new business activities or strategies, new products, new delivery channels and new geographical coverage; - b) is responsible for effective implementation of AML/CFT/CPF internal programmes, policies and procedures, communication and training activities in relation to the Policy to ensure that those reporting to them are made aware of, and understand, this Policy.

-- 13.6.
-The AML/CFT/CPF Compliance Officer(s) must have necessary knowledge, expertise and the required authority to discharge his/her responsibilities effectively, including knowledge on the relevant laws and regulations and the latest AML/CFT/CPF developments. - 13.7.
-SCG Business Units are to nominate and appoint AML/CFT/CPF Compliance Officer who will be responsible for compliance of the AML/CFT/CPF internal programmes, policies and procedures.
+- 12.4 The SCG Management team are responsible for effective implementation of AML/CFT/CPF internal programmes, policies and procedures that can manage the ML/TF/PF risks identified. - 12.5 SCG Management shall include, but not limited to the following roles and responsibilities: - a) must be aware of and understand the ML/TF/PF risks associated with among others its business activities or strategies, delivery channels and geographical coverage of its business products and services offered and to be offered including new business activities or strategies, new products, new delivery channels and new geographical coverage; and - b) is responsible for effective implementation of AML/CFT/CPF internal programmes, policies and procedures, communication and training activities in relation to the Policy to ensure that those reporting to them are made aware of, and understand, this Policy. - 12.6 The AML/CFT/CPF Compliance Officer(s) must have necessary knowledge, expertise and the required authority to discharge his/her responsibilities effectively, including knowledge on the relevant laws and regulations and the latest AML/CFT/CPF developments. - 12.7 SCG Business Units are to nominate and appoint AML/CFT/CPF Compliance Officer who will be responsible for compliance of the AML/CFT/CPF internal programmes, policies and procedures.

-14. EFFECTIVE / REVIEW DATE
+13.0 EFFECTIVE DATE / REVIEW DATE

-- 14.1.
-The Policy is renamed and revised from Anti-Money Laundering Policy to AML/CFT/CPF Policy and approved by the Board of Directors with effect from 21 November 2024. - 14.2.
-The Board will review this policy periodically or as changes arise to ensure that it remains relevant.
+13.1 The Policy is renamed and revised from Anti-Money Laundering Policy to AML/CFT/CPF Policy and approved by the Board of Directors on 21 November 2024.